What is a Business Degree?

 Accounting majors typically go on to pursue positions in finance, accounting, and tax.
-Accountants enjoy excellent job security because businesses across all industries are always in need of their services.
+Globalization, a growing economy and a complex tax and regulatory environment are expected to continue to lead to a strong demand for Accountants and Auditors.
 Typical courses required for this major include financial analysis, accounting, economics and business law.

-A marketing degree opens up all kinds of doors.
-Popular positions include marketing coordinator, marketing manager, and marketing specialists.
+A marketing degree can open up all kinds of doors.
+Popular positions include advertising, promotions and marketing managers.
 These professionals work in organizations across all industries, as most need assistance in product promotion, customer retention, consumer research, brand awareness and other areas that help them grow, expand and remain competitive.

 Business Majors & Programs

 Select a business major below for more information

 What Can You Do with a Business Degree?